Ebba Busch: Foreign policy

 Busch is positive about free trade and supports EU cooperation, but believes that the principle of subsidiarity must be protected and is against increased supranationalism in social matters and giving the EU taxation rights.
 She argues that Turkish membership in the EU should be rejected.

 Busch has criticized former Foreign Minister Margot Wallström's stance towards Israel and handling of the Israeli–Palestinian conflict, claiming that Wallström had been too one-sided and debated for Palestine rather than acting as a diplomat.
 She backs moving the Swedish embassy in Israel from Tel Aviv to Jerusalem and expressed support for the decision by the Trump administration in 2017 to move the US embassy there.
 Commenting on the ongoing war in Gaza in August 2025, Busch said that "Israel is doing the entire world a service in trying to neutralize Hamas and in trying to disband Hamas."
+On 10 September 2025, Busch referred pro-Palestine activists as "barbarians" on X after activists harassed Civil Defense Minister Carl-Oskar Bohlin in Stockholm.

 Personal life

 In 2013, Ebba Busch married IK Sirius football player Niklas Thor.
 She has a son, Birger, born in May 2015 and a daughter, Elise, born in February 2017.
 On 5 December 2019, Busch announced on her Instagram account that she and her husband had filed for divorce.
 Busch is a member of the Church of Sweden.

-Defamation conviction

-In March 2021, a criminal investigation was launched against Busch for defamation against the opposing counsel in a legal conflict relating to Busch's purchase of a house.
-Busch pointed out the opposing lawyer's own criminal conviction from 15 years prior.
+In March 2021, a criminal investigation was launched against Busch for grave defamation against the opposing counsel in a legal conflict relating to Busch's purchase of a house.
+Busch had, in a Facebook post, drawn attention to a criminal conviction the opposing counsel had received 15 years prior.
+By July, Busch formally admitted guilt, accepting a conviction.
+The case concluded with her being placed on probation and ordered to pay a fine of SEK 60,000.

-Busch pleaded guilty to a charge of grave defamation in July 2021 and was sentenced to probation and a SEK 60,000 fine.